bhauman/figwheel-main/docs/docs/your_own_page.md

 # Host Page

 <div class="lead-in">A <strong>host page</strong> is the HTML page
-that you ClojureScript program will run in.
-Figwheel provides a default host page to make easy to start working with ClojureScript.
-Let's explore how to supply your own.</div>
+that includes your ClojureScript program.
+Figwheel provides a default host page, but sooner or later you will want to supply your own.</div>

 ## The Figwheel server

-Figwheel starts a server when it launches a build and or a REPL.
+Figwheel starts a server when it launches a build and/or a REPL.
 The primary purpose of this server is to provide websocket communication between the REPL and the client environment.
 Figwheel not only uses this connection to evalute compiled REPL expressions, it also uses it